MSUSEL/msusel-pique-vendor/README.md

 # Introduction: security quality assessments
 The goal of this project is to produce quality models that can be used to perform security quality assessments for projects written in the C programming language.
 A quality model is a definition of different software characteristics that may be used to describe its quality.
-This definition is given to the pique platform, along with the path to static analysis tools, and a repository of C language projects that are to be used for benchmarking.
-A model derivation process is then run in pique, and this outputs a quality model that is ready to perform security assessments for C language projects.
+This definition is given to the PIQUE platform, along with the path to static analysis tools, and a repository of C language projects that are to be used for benchmarking.
+A model derivation process is then run in PIQUE, and this outputs a quality model that is ready to perform security assessments for C language projects.

-msusel-pique-vendor is an extension of msusel-pique, it extends the pique libraries to create a working system for C security quality investigation.
-The security analysis is performed using the flawfinder and cppcheck static analyzers for the C language which are used as tools for the pique-vendor platform.
+msusel-pique-vendor is an extension of msusel-pique.
+It extends the PIQUE libraries to create a working system for C security quality investigation.
+The security analysis is performed using the Flawfinder and Cppcheck static analyzers for the C language which are used as tools for the pique-vendor platform.

 ## msusel-pique: origin and structure
 msusel-pique is a fork of the QATCH project found from QuthEceSoftEng's [GitHub](https://github.com/AuthEceSoftEng/qatch) and [Website](http://softeng.issel.ee.auth.gr/).